Test Complete

 The Types of Shock

-The circulatory system is nothing more than a complex loop of fluid that is moved by a pump.
-Shock will result if the pump, the tubing, or the fluid is damaged/lost.
-Each of these three types of shock have various causes.
+The circulatory system is nothing more than a complex loop of fluid moved by a pump.
+Shock can result if the pump, the tubing, or the fluid is damaged or lost.
+Each type of shock has various causes.

-• Neurogenic shock occurs when a spinal injury high in the neck cuts off the body from the sympathetic nervous system, this prevents the blood vessels from vasoconstricting and the heart from increasing its rate.
+• Neurogenic Shock occurs when a spinal injury high in the neck cuts off the body from the sympathetic nervous system, preventing the blood vessels from vasoconstricting and the heart from increasing its rate.
 These patients will be bradycardic or have a normal heart rate despite being hypotensive.
 Physical paralysis of the legs and arms is almost always present.

-• Sepsis is the most common cause of “container failure,” microbes in the bloodstream stimulate an aggressive immune response and if they are present in large numbers this can result in leakage of the blood vessels and vasodilation in a reaction similar to anaphylaxis.
-These patients will have hot/red skin and tachycardia, they usually have symptoms such as chills, fever, and diaphoresis.
+• Septic Shock is the most common cause of “container failure.”
+Microbes in the bloodstream stimulate an aggressive immune response.
+If they are present in large numbers, this can result in leakage of the blood vessels and vasodilation in a reaction similar to anaphylaxis.
+These patients will have hot, red skin and tachycardia and usually have chills, fever, and diaphoresis symptoms.

 The Categories of Shock

-Shock of any type can be placed into one of three categories, compensated, decompensated, or irreversible based on the signs and symptoms the patient is experiencing.
+Shock of any type can be placed into one of three categories based on the signs and symptoms the patient is experiencing:

-Compensated shock occurs when the dysfunction of the heart, blood vessels, or blood volume can be covered by one of the other systems.
-The heart does this by increasing the rate at which it pumps blood and the blood vessels can clamp down (vasoconstriction) and increase the amount of pressure that reaches the organs.
+1. Compensated Shock: Dysfunction of the heart, blood vessels, or blood volume can be covered up by one of the other systems.
+The heart increases the rate at which it pumps blood, and the blood vessels can vasoconstrict to increase pressure reaching the organs.
+Signs include elevated heart rate, systolic blood pressure over 90, and normal mental status.
+Some patients may feel palpitations, shortness of breath, fatigue, or other nonspecific symptoms.

 The Treatment of Shock

-Neurogenic shock is the rare case where compromise of Breathing may develop first due to paralysis of the respiratory muscles.
+• Breathing: Neurogenic shock can compromise breathing early due to paralysis of respiratory muscles.

-The treatment of compromised circulation is central in shock, the majority of patients in shock require IV fluids to slow or prevent them from progressing to decompensated or irreversible shock.
-Septic shock and hypovolemic shock always require IV fluids, neurogenic and anaphylactic shock sometimes require IV fluids, and patients in cardiogenic shock should never be given IV fluids.
+• The treatment of compromised circulation is central in shock.
+The majority of patients in shock require IV fluids to slow or prevent them from progressing to decompensated or irreversible shock.
+Septic shock and hypovolemic shock always require IV fluids.
+Neurogenic and anaphylactic shock sometimes require them, and patients in cardiogenic shock should never be given IV fluids.

 Anaphylactic and neurogenic shock have special treatments available; anaphylaxis is managed with epinephrine, an “Epi-Pen” is a 0.3mg dose of 1mg/ml epinephrine and is the most common EMS treatment for anaphylaxis, these patients may require repeat doses of epinephrine if they continue to decompensate.
 Neurogenic shock is also managed with epinephrine in addition to IV fluids if hypotension is present.